francescmarti00/dmu-multimedia/md/More-JavaScript-TECH3015.md

 ## Exercises

 **Exercise 10**.
-Modify the previous code in order to display the name of the fourth brand "Renault".
+Modify the previous code in order to display the name of the fourth brand "Renault".</br> **Exercise 11**.
-**Exercise 11**.
 Create a program that displays the name of a car brand everytime you click on a button.
-So, if you click 1 time, the program should show the brand "Saab", if you click 2 times "Volvo", 3 times "BMW", etc.
+So, if you click 1 time, the program should show the brand "Saab", if you click 2 times "Volvo", 3 times "BMW", etc.</br>
 **Exercise 12**.
 Modify your program in order to display the brands in loop.
 That is, if you click on the button 6 times, your program has to show the first brand "Saab", 7 times "Volvo", etc. (Tip: use the arithmetic operator modulus).
 </br>
 </br>